nicolasdilley/Gomela/README.md

 It can also calculate the 5 stats for the results of all verification or only for valuation that resulted in a strictly positive score:
-  - The 5 stats for the global deadlock found
+  - The 5 stats for the model deadlock found
   - The 5 stats for the channel safety errors found
   - The 5 stats for the waitgroup safety errors found
   - The 5 stats for the mutex safety errors found
+  - The 5 stats for the panic reached safety errors found

 To get these run:
 ```./gomela full_stats result_current_date/log.csv commits.csv result_current_date/verification.csv```